Reusable Paper Towel: Your Complete Guide

 Beyond size and material, a few other features can make or break your experience.
 First, check the care instructions.
 Most reusable towels are machine washable, but some, like our Wowables, can even be cleaned on the top rack of your dishwasher for easy sanitizing.
 A key tip: skip the fabric softener, as it can reduce the towel’s absorbency over time.
 And don’t forget about aesthetics!
 Many brands offer fun patterns and colors, so you can find something that matches your kitchen decor and makes cleaning just a little more cheerful.

-Where to Buy Reusable Paper Towels & How to Save
+Where to Buy Reusable Paper Towels (and How to Get a Deal)

 Ready to make the switch?
 Finding reusable paper towels is easier than ever, whether you prefer to shop online or browse the aisles of your favorite store.
 The key is knowing where to look and how to get the most for your money.
 From direct-to-consumer brands to big-box retailers, you have plenty of options.
 Plus, with a few simple strategies, you can stock your kitchen with high-quality towels without overspending.
 Let’s get into where you can find the best reusable paper towels and how to snag a great deal.